alexbeletsky/backbone-express-spa/README.md

 ### Master page

-[Master page](views/master.ejs) is main (and typically one) html page retuned from server.
+[Master page](views/master.ejs) is main (and typically one) html page returned from server.
 It includes all styles and javascript, provides very basic layout and placeholder for application.

 ```html
 <div class="container">